Security-Onion-Solutions/securityonion-docs/support.rst

 If you need free support, you can reach out to one of the following public communities for support.

-If you're using our traditional Security Onion 16.04 platform, you can reach out to our public security-onion mailing
+If you're using our older Security Onion 16.04 platform, you can reach out to our public security-onion mailing
 list:

 `MailingLists <MailingLists>`__

-If you have questions or problems relating to our new Security Onion Hybrid Hunter platform, you can reach out to our reddit community:
+If you have questions or problems relating to our new Security Onion 2.0 platform, you can reach out to our reddit community:

 https://www.reddit.com/r/securityonion/